temporalio/edu-interacting-with-workflows-typescript-code/samples/custom-search-attributes/README.md

 1. In one terminal, start the Worker by running `npm start`.
 2. In another terminal, start the Workflow by running `npm run workflow`.

-In your console,you should see the Workflows that succeeded.
+In your console, you should see the Workflows that succeeded.

-You can also send a query with your CLI: `temporal workflow list -q 'isOrderFailed=false'`
+You can also send a query with your CLI: `temporal workflow list -q 'isOrderFailed=false'`.

 ### This is the end of the sample.